Why is this medication prescribed?

 How should this medicine be used?

-Prescription transdermal capsaicin comes as an 8% patch (Qutenza) to be applied to the skin by a doctor or nurse.
-Your doctor will choose the best place to apply the patch(es) in order to treat your condition.
+Prescription transdermal capsaicin comes as an 8% patch (Qutenza) to be applied to the skin.
+Your doctor will choose the best place to apply the patch(es) in order to treat your condition and will mark the area where the patch should be placed.
 If transdermal capsaicin (Qutenza) is used to relieve the pain of postherpetic neuralgia, up to 4 patches are usually applied for 60 minutes once every 3 months.
 If transdermal capsaicin (Qutenza) is used to relieve the pain of diabetic neuropathy, up to 4 patches are usually applied for 30 minutes once every 3 months.

 Nonprescription (over the counter) transdermal capsaicin comes as a 0.025% patch (Aspercreme Warming, Salonpas Pain Relieving Hot, others) to apply up to 3 or 4 times daily and for no more than 8 hours per application.
 Use nonprescription capsaicin patches exactly as directed.
 Do not use more or less of it or use it more often or for a longer period of time than directed by the package instructions.